TheAlgorithms/Python/README.md

 ### All algorithms implemented in Python (for education)

 These implementations are for learning purposes only.
-Therefore , they may be less efficient than the implementations in the Python standard library.
+Therefore, they may be less efficient than the implementations in the Python standard library.

 ## Contribution Guidelines